kalyncoose/kalyncoose/README.md

 *Trivia: My favorite computer science course was Assembly Language!*

 ## My Stack
 I have a wide range of experience in many languages, frameworks, clouds and tools.
+This list is not all-inclusive and I am by no means an expert in every item (some more than others).

 ### Languages
 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)